 Our Final Thoughts About the iLife V5S Robotic Vacuum

-While we didn’t test any models firsthand, at between $159 and $199, the iLife V5s seems to deliver a ton a useful features—including dual front brushes, four different cleaning modes, between 90 and 110 minutes of run time, scheduling, and the ability to clean hard flooring and thin carpeting—at an ultra-competitive price.
+At between $159 and $199, the iLife V5s seems to deliver a ton of useful features—including dual front brushes, four different cleaning modes, between 90 and 110 minutes of run time, scheduling, and the ability to clean hard flooring and thin carpeting—at an ultra-competitive price.

 It’s also the only model at this price point that offers dry mopping functionality (and wet mopping with the Pro version).
 And at 2.75” in height, it’s one of the thinnest available, should you have especially low-slung furniture in your home.
 And this is to say nothing of its overwhelmingly positive online customer reputation on sites like Amazon and Walmart.com.